NFL linebacker Mychal Kendricks charged with insider trading

 If the men are convicted, they could face up to 25 years in prison and a fine of up to $5.25 million as well as the seizure of any profits made from the insider trading.

-The Browns said in a statement they are aware of the charges and said Kendricks will not travel with the team to Detroit on Thursday for the game against the Lions.

-“We will comment further at the appropriate time,” the team said in a statement.

-The Browns signed Kendricks as a free agent in June, bringing on the Super Bowl winner to upgrade their linebacker corps following an 0-16 season.
+The Browns signed Kendricks as a free agent, bringing him in to upgrade their linebacker corps following an 0-16 season.
 Kendricks spent six years with the Eagles, who drafted him in the second round in 2012 after he played at California.

 The 5-foot-11, 240-pounder recorded a team-high eight tackles in last season’s NFC Championship against Minnesota and had four in Philadelphia’s Super Bowl win.